Smartpedia: A bug fix is the result of removing software errors, bug fixing is the activity of removing errors.

-The removal of software bugs is called bugfixing.
-A bug fix is the result of debugging.
-What sounds relatively easy in theory is often a challenge in software development practice.
+The elimination of software errors is called bug fixing.
+A bug fix is the result of a bug removal, bugfixing is the activity of fixing bugs.
+What sounds relatively easy in theory is often a challenge in the practice of software development.

 Before a bug fix can be implemented, a bug must be identified and located.
 Bug identification is often done by users, while localisation is usually done by support and/or development teams.
 What are the effects and severity of a bug?
 When does the bug occur, in which use cases or scenarios, in what frequency and with what consequences?

 Ideally, the answers to these questions are recorded in writing for each identified defect – another common word for bug – so that they can be used to prioritise bug fixing:

 - Low: The bug is merely documented and only brought up for discussion again when its frequency or severity increases.